akka/akka-samples/akka-sample-distributed-workers-scala/README.md

 The `FrontEnd` actor only concerns itself with posting workloads, and does not care when the work has been completed.
-When a workload has been processed successfully and passed to the `Master` actor it publishes the result to all interested cluster nodes through Distributed Pub-Sub.
+When a workload has been processed successfully and passed to the `WorkManager` actor it publishes the result to all interested cluster nodes through Distributed Pub-Sub.

 The `WorkResultConsumerActor` subscribes to the completion events and logs when a workload has completed.